-Heidi Getchell Bastien, J.D.
+Heidi Getchell-Bastien, J.D.

 Department of Criminal Justice and Government

 After several years of litigating criminal cases in Massachusetts courtrooms, she started teaching night courses at NECC and discovered that her personal experience juggling community college courses, employment, internships, and commuting gave her a valuable insight into the challenges her students were facing.
-Professor Bastien then spent many years teaching part-time and practicing law part-time.
-Eventually she felt that she could make a greater contribution to her community as an educator than as a litigator, and she transitioned to teaching full-time.
+Professor Getchell-Bastien then spent many years teaching part-time and practicing law part-time.
+Eventually, she felt that she could make a greater contribution to her community as an educator than as a litigator, and she transitioned to teaching full-time.

-Since 2008 Professor Bastien has taught in a variety of environments, including an alternative high school for students with demonstrated academic and behavioral challenges, a vocational high school for youths interested in law enforcement, an honors program at an inner-city high school, a restorative justice program at a prison, and dual-enrollment programs at Merrimack College and Framingham State University.
+Since 2008 Professor Getchell-Bastien has taught in a variety of environments, including an alternative high school for students with demonstrated academic and behavioral challenges, a vocational high school for youths interested in law enforcement, an honors program at an inner-city high school, a restorative justice program at a prison, and dual-enrollment programs at Merrimack College and Framingham State University.
 Professor Getchell-Bastien truly enjoys working at a community college and feels she has come full circle back to an environment she loves.
 In addition to teaching at MassBay, she currently serves as an advisor to the college’s Institute for Trauma, Adversity, and Resilience in Higher Education, participates in the Department of Higher Education’s Community College Civic Engagement Leaders Network, and serves on the advisory board to the Legal and Protective Services Program at Tri-County Regional Vocational Technical High School.